gymreklab/STRDenovoTools/README.md

 MonSTR \
     --strvcf test.vcf.gz \
     --fam family.fam \
+    [--gangstr] \
     --out test
 ```

+By default, a HipSTR VCF is expected.
+If using a GangSTR VCF, use the option `--gangstr`.

 Type `MonSTR --help`, or the documentation below, to see more detailed information about which options are available.